curds01/MengeUtils/docs/roadmap_builder.md

 The smoothing operation uses gaussian smoothing on the vector field.
 The size of the area considered is based on the kernel size (made larger and smaller with the `[` and `]` keys, respectively).
-Larger kernels has the effect of a larger "blur" operation.
+Larger kernels have the effect of a larger "blur" operation.
 The smoothed field is combined with the existing field via the smoothing strength (made weaker and stronger with the `left` and `right` arrows, respectively).
-A small strength wil modify the field gradually.
+A small strength will modify the field gradually.
 A large strength will modify the field at a higher rate.

+The "smoothing" simply linearly combines vector values.
+That means opposing vectors get gradually averaged to the zero vector; there is no spherical linear interpolation.
+Also, because of the nature of Gaussian smoothing, when applying smoothing near the boundary of the field, it must draw data from outside the domain of the field.
+In this case, it is provided with zero values.
+This has the effect of gradually smoothing the boundary vectors to zero.
+One way around this is to make the vector field larger than the region you care about.

 ## Playback SCB files